SimonRennotte/Data-Efficient-Reinforcement-Learning-with-Probabilistic-Model-Predictive-Control/README.md

 ### MountainCarContinuous-v0

 The mountain car problem is a little bit different in that the number of time steps to plan in order to control the environment is higher.
 To avoid this problem, a parameter has been added to allow to repeat actions during planning, such that the horizon can be longer.
-For the shown example, 1 time step correspond to 5 time steps where the action is maintained.
+For the shown example, 1 control time step correspond to 5 time steps where the action is maintained.
 If this is not used, the control is not possible.
-In this particular example, 75 x 5 random random steps have been used as initialization.

 ![animation](https://github.com/SimonRennotte/Data-Efficient-Reinforcement-Learning-with-Probabilistic-Model-Predictive-Control/blob/master/images/anim_mountain_car.gif?)